 While I personally loved the first half of The Transhumanist Wager and disliked much of the second, I am convinced that the novel is a must read for anyone interested in the future of our civilization.

-My favorite quote that I will take away from Zoltan Istvan is “Morality is often defined by the amount of time we have left.”
+My favorite quote that I will take away from Zoltan Istvan is:

 About the Author: